 In this section of our website, you can read the text of the Delaware Relative Caregivers' School Authorization law as well as the regulations pertaining to the law.
 In addition, you can download the Delaware Relative Caregivers' School Authorization Affidavit.
 (The affidavit is a form that a caregiver needs to fill out to get authorization to register the child for school.)

 We hope that this information is helpful to you.
-If you have questions about the law, regulations, or affidavit, contact the Joining Generations Coordinator at the Division of Services for Aging and Adults with Physical Disabilities.
+If you have questions about the law, regulations, or affidavit, contact the Aging and Disabilities Resource Center at the Division of Services for Aging and Adults with Physical Disabilities.